-100% of donations go directly to The Center for Grieving Children this month.
+100% of donations go to The Center for Grieving Children today

 A long time ago, the Royal River was an important part of life here in our neck of the woods, powering mills and allowing a community to grow and flourish.
 Nowadays, we see what the river helped to create.
 We believe that ordinary people can come together to make a big difference, too, in helping to create a community that continues that growth.

 Our “Ripple to River” program highlights important organizations in our community that could use your help.

 Even a small, individual act of kindness can “ripple out” into something significant for kids that are facing challenges nobody ever wants to face.
 One person’s donation, no matter how small, can combine with others to bring comfort and positive change to a family facing unimaginable challenges after their child has been diagnosed with a critical illness.
 Ripple to River highlights Maine-based organizations that focus on supporting these children.

 The Center for Grieving Children is a nonprofit organization that provides a safe space, loving peer support, outreach, and education to grieving children, teens, families and the community.
 With locations in Portland and Sanford, and online, they provide completely free-of-charge services for children, teens, young adults, and their family members throughout southern Maine.

 At the Center, they know that from the point of diagnosis, a life-impacting illness affects everyone in the family.
 The Center’s Tender Living Care Program provides Peer Support Groups for children ages 3-18, with separate groups for the adult with the illness and the adult caregiver, and young adults age 19-30.
 Group members find TLC is a safe place where common issues and feelings can be explored.
 For adult participants, in addition to social and emotional support, TLC can also assist in finding sensitive ways to communicate with your children about the challenges and loss that come with a diagnosis of serious illness.